PerekhodovAnton/WebUIChatBotInference/README.md

-# WebUI Inference for any model (FastAPI + React + Postgres)
+# WebUI Inference for any model from HF Gradio API (FastAPI + React + Postgres)

 ![webui](https://github.com/PerekhodovAnton/WebUIChatBotInference/assets/145850725/a0984bae-7aa3-40c6-9c92-5bf9567c2b82)

-Add your model inference to LLM/model.py so it returns predictions \
+Look at https://huggingface.co/spaces and open one you like Almost every space is made with Gradio, so it is 'use api' usually at the bottom of page Add your model inference to LLM/model.py so it returns predictions.
+Default: tenyx/Llama3-TenyxChat-70B \
 It is Postgres to collect all queries, responses and users if it is a need \

 ### To run Postgres (docker):